 Madikwe Game Reserve is located on the border of Botswana and South Africa, where the savannah plains meet the desert.
 The park is one of the newest wildlife developments in South Africa, opening its gates as recently as 1991 after wildlife was reintroduced to the area under ‘Operation Phoenix’.

 Today entire breeding herds of elephants, Cape buffalo and black and white rhino have been resurrected in the park, along with predators including lion, cheetah, hyena and wild dogs.
 For families travelling on safari, Madikwe is an excellent choice.
-It is entirely malaria-free and boasts a number of properties, such as Madikwe Hills and Tuningi Safari Lodge geared towards families and child-friendly safari experiences.
+It is entirely malaria-free and boasts a number of properties, such as the luxurious Madikwe Hills and Tuningi Safari Lodge, which is geared towards families and child-friendly safari experiences.

 Madikwe is approximately 360km from Johannesburg and 28km from Gaborone in Botswana.
 Private air charters can be arranged along with accommodation, but unfortunately there are no commercial flights connecting from Johannesburg or Cape Town to the area.